ngnrsaa/qflex/docs/cirq_interface.md

 # The Cirq Interface

-HOWTO use QFlex from Google [Cirq](https://github.com/quantumlib/cirq).
+HOWTO use qFlex from Google [Cirq](https://github.com/quantumlib/cirq).
 * Note: For the moment, the Cirq-qFlex integration is experimental code.

 The currently supported version of Cirq is 0.5.0, and newer stable